incendies/incendies/README.md

 - 🌱 I’m actively learning new programming languages
 - 👯 I’m looking to collaborate with startups or companies
 - 🤔 I’m looking for help with new project ideas.
 I love to do open-source development and build projects on my GitHub.
-- 💬 Ask me about new ideas, software development, AI and SEO
+- 💬 Ask me about new ideas, software development, AI and SEO or finance
 - 📫 [Follow and message me (**Twitter**)](https://twitter.com/emreozdiyar)
 -    [CV and more (**LinkedIn**)](https://linkedin.com/in/yunusemreozdiyar)